Gary Burnstein Community Health Clinic

-The Gary Burnstein Community Health Clinic is a free clinic in Pontiac, Michigan, United States.
-It provides primary free medical health and dental services to low-income and uninsured individuals.
+The Gary Burnstein Community Health Clinic is a Michigan's largest volunteer-led free clinic in Pontiac, Michigan, United States.
+It provides free medical, dental, pharmacy, a vision program, specialty care (gynecology, cardiology, urology, optometry, podiatry, etc.), and labs to Michigan residents who are uninsured or underinsured.
+The clinic serves all 83 Michigan counties.
 The Burnstein free clinic faces strong demand due to high unemployment in Michigan.

 History

 In 1997, Dr. Gary Burnstein, a cardiologist, started caring for patients from a local shelter in Pontiac, Michigan.
 Dr. Burnstein died in September 2003.
 His family took up his goal of providing healthcare access to the uninsured and founded the Dr. Gary Burnstein Community Health Clinic in October 2004.

 90 West University building

 Volunteers from the Kensington Community Church renovated a building into an operating medical clinic, dental clinic, and pharmacy from January 2004 through October 2004.
 The clinic opened in October 2004.
 In 2005, a fire at the clinic forced the clinic to move temporarily to the Grace Centers of Hope church.

 The clinic reopened in December 2005.
 The volunteer medical team saw about 150 to 200 patients and filled 300 to 400 prescriptions per month.
 The clinic had four examination rooms, a procedure room, two dental examination rooms with X-ray capabilities, and a pharmacy laboratory.